DarkArc/ddcrelight/README.md

 https://www.ddcutil.com/i2c_permissions/
 ```

-Then a timer should be configured to update the brightness at the desired
+Then a daemon should be setup:
-checking interval.
-For instance, to adjust brightness every minute:

 ddcrelight.service:
 ```